redux-observable/redux-observable/MIGRATION.md

 In v1.0.0 of redux-observable, the second argument to your Epics is now a custom StateObservable, referred to from now on as `state$`.
 It has a `value` property that always contains the latest value of your redux state.
 This can be used in the same imperative way you used to use `store.getState()`.

-Since `state$` is also an Observable you can now compose it into other streams as you might expect and react to state changes--you can also call `state$.subscribe()` directlly, but it's usually more idiomatic to compose it with other operators rather than explicitly calling `subscribe` yourself.
+Since `state$` is also an Observable you can now compose it into other streams as you might expect and react to state changes--you can also call `state$.subscribe()` directly, but it's usually more idiomatic to compose it with other operators rather than explicitly calling `subscribe` yourself.

 I expect a majority of people to use the imperative `state$.value` form most of the time simply because it's more terse and a majority of the time you don't actually want to react to changes in the state.